Grandson of legends, Tommy Doyle is Man City's next great hope after Carabao Cup stroll | Goal.com

 Ralph Hasenhuttl’s side were destroyed by Leicester last Friday and looked happy to take anything less than another nine-goal defeat.

-City were close to 85% possession for the opening half-hour as Foden and Bernardo Silva coasted around the wide-open midfield, pulling the Saints apart.
+City were close to 85 per cent possession for the opening half-hour as Foden and Bernardo Silva coasted around the wide-open midfield, pulling the Saints apart.

 Central defender Garcia, another 18-year-old, will have had tougher games at youth level this season.